 Playing the sport required the use of an endless list of everyday objects.
 Books meant for reading served as the net.
 The lids of those empty cigar boxes served as the rackets.
 After a while, parchment paper was stretched and used around the table’s frame.

 As for the balls, they used yarns of string, rubber balls, and champagne corks.

-Tennis and badminton had been popular lawn games since medieval times, so this type of game was a part of the public consciousness.
-Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread quickly after someone improvised a miniature version of the full scale lawn game when inclement weather kept tennis players indoors.
+Tennis and badminton had been popular lawn games since medieval times, so this game was a part of the public consciousness.
+Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread after someone improvised a miniature version of the full-scale lawn game when inclement weather kept tennis players indoors.

-Flim-flam, whiff-whaff, and gossima were all early names for table tennis until John Jacques introduced the game to the English masses with the appealing name of Ping Pong.
-This catchy name, which imitated the sounds of the ball striking the table and the calfskin paddles, helped the game soar to popularity.
+Flim-flam, whiff-whaff, and gossima were all early names for table tennis in table tennis history until John Jacques introduced the game to the English masses with the appealing name of Ping Pong.
+This catchy name, which imitated the ball’s sounds striking the table and the calfskin paddles, helped the game soar to popularity.

 The Celluloid Ball

-It was during the time when the popularity of the sport started spreading to other countries in Europe and in United States.
-Asian countries were introduced in this sport through the officers in the British Army who were then holding posts in the places.
 In 1901, the unofficial world championship was held.
-It was in 1927 when the official and also the first world championship took place in London, which was conducted by ITTF.
-The federation was founded in 1926 in Berlin by several countries including England, Austria, India, Germany, Wales, Hungary, Sweden, Denmark and Czechoslovakia.
+Later in 1927, the first official world championship took place in London, conducted by ITTF.
+The federation was founded in 1926 in Berlin by several countries, including England, Austria, India, Germany, Wales, Hungary, Sweden, Denmark, and Czechoslovakia.